-It’s easy to check at home with or without dedicated tools so lets have a look at what you need to know.
+It’s easy to check at home with or without dedicated tools, so let’s look at what you need to know.

 What Is Tread Depth?

-Thread grooves are what give tyres their grip in wet conditions and their depth is how we monitor how much life is left in a tyre.
+Thread grooves give tyres their grip in wet conditions; their depth is how we monitor how much life is left in a tyre.

 Where Do I Measure Tread Depth?

-Depth measurements should be taken from a variety of grooves in different places across the surface of the tyre.
+Depth measurements should be taken from various grooves in different places across the tyre’s surface.

 Road riding tends to wear out tyres in the middle first, with the grooves closer to the tyre wall often remaining nearly untouched.